Barbie: Thumbelina: Plot

 Barbie and her kindergarten students walking in a big meadow, ready to plant trees.
-Emma, one of the children, finds a small tree and decides to plant it, but her friends laugh at her because of it, making her sad.
+Emma, one of the children, finds a small tree and decides to plant it, but her friends laugh at her because of it, making it sad.
 However, Barbie cheers her up by telling her that a small tree can grow into a very big tree, then tells the children the story of Thumbelina.

 Thumbelina is one of the Twillerbees, wingless fairies who spawn from flowers and whose magic affects plant growth.
 Learning that some Twillerbuds are growing and will soon open to reveal new Twillerbabies, Thumbelina constructs false wing gliders for herself and her friends Janessa and Chrysella, so they can monitor the Twillerbud flowers until the babies are "born".

 Construction vehicles arrive in the field and remove part of the flowerbed, with the three friends hiding inside.
-The plants, now potted, are placed in an apartment belonging to the parents of a spoiled, wealthy girl named Makena; she keeps the flowers in her bedroom.
+The plants, now potted, are placed in an apartment belonging to the parents of a wealthy girl named Makena; she keeps the flowers in her bedroom.
 As Thumbelina, Chrysella, and Janessa search for a way to go back to their field, Makena's dog, Poofles, runs after them to catch them.
 Makena comes into the bedroom while the trio hides.
 Makena talks to her friend Violet on a cell phone about her parents, who intend to build a factory on the Twillerbees' field.
 An upset Thumbelina reveals herself and scolds Makena; Makena, surprised, sees the ownership of a Twillerbee as a way to one-up Violet, whom she always competes with.

 The three Twillerbees try, unsuccessfully, to escape from Makena and Poofles.
 Finally, Thumbelina is able to send Chrysella and Janessa home, to disturb the work in the field while Thumbelina talks to Makena.
 Thumbelina makes Makena promise to persuade her parents to stop building the factory, and not to tell anyone about her.
 In return, Thumbelina agrees to create special plants for Makena.